- Business Statistics

 What percentage of gross revenue should companies use for marketing and advertising?

-You should spend between 1% and 40% percent of gross revenue on marketing and advertising.
-Whether you spend more or less depends on your product or service, your competition, your target market, your location, how long you’ve been in business (including your business’s phase), and how much you can afford.
+You should spend between 1% and 40% of gross revenue on marketing and advertising.
+This allocation depends on various factors, including your product or service, competition, target market, location, business longevity, and budgetary constraints.

 -